Get PeakVisor App

 Mammoth Mountain Backcountry Skiing

-However, the whole 395 corridor from Bishop to Bridgeport is a mecca for backcountry skiers and several lifetimes would not be enough to ski everything here in good conditions.
-Let’s deal with it.
+However, the whole 395 corridor from Bishop to Bridgeport is a mecca for backcountry skiers, and several lifetimes would not be enough to ski everything here in good conditions.

 Mammoth Lakes

-The zone within the vicinity of downtown Mammoth Lakes is the Mammoth Crest basin past Lake Mary.
-The trail system at the Lake Mary Public Winter Access has some short tree shots that can be exciting on the right day.
+The zone closest to downtown Mammoth Lakes is the Mammoth Crest basin past Lake Mary.
+The Lake Mary Public Winter Access trail system has some short tree shots that can be exciting on the right day.
 Just follow the road through Mammoth until you get to the winter closure.
-Continue up the road on skins and you will eventually get to some cabins.
-Then, continue further and there are some slopes mixed about.
+Continue up the road on skins, and you will eventually get to some cabins.
+Then, continue further, and there are some slopes mixed about.

-But the biggest prizes require continuing well past all of this development up into the alpine corridors surrounding Lake Mary.
-There are several aspects and terrain features to choose from, but some of this terrain can be a mega traverse back to the Lake Mary trailhead.
-Plus you’re in the trees for much of the time so it can be hard to see where you’re going.
-As far as bang for your buck goes, these tours are not representative of the quality of the rest of the Eastern Sierra but they are close to Mammoth Lakes.
+But the biggest prizes require continuing well past this development into the alpine corridors surrounding Lake Mary.
+There are several aspects and terrain features, but some of this terrain can be a mega traverse back to the Lake Mary trailhead.
+Plus, you’re in the trees for much of the time, so it can be hard to see where you’re going.
+As far as bang for your buck goes, these tours are not representative of the quality of the rest of the Eastern Sierra but are close to Mammoth Lakes.

 Hole-in-the-Wall

 From the top of Mammoth Mountain, the Hole-in-the-Wall is accessible by traversing along the ridge toward the Dragons Back zone.
-At some point, you will drop to the right and out-of-bounds, rather than left into the Dragon’s Back.
+Eventually, you will drop to the right and out-of-bounds rather than left into the Dragon’s Back.
 The terrain is a mix of trees and open meadows and offers good skiing.
 Eventually, the route funnels into a pass through a cliff band.
 This tunnel feature is the infamous Hole-in-the-Wall, a natural lava arch that offers a unique skiing experience.

 Mammoth Mountain, California